claudioandre-br/packages/README.md

 All the Snap packages are built using a build server.
 At this moment, I'm using **Launchpad** to build the Snap packages.

-Anyone can get, for free (as in beer and in freedom), the reviewed packages from https://uappexplorer.com.
+Anyone can get, for free (as in beer and in freedom), the reviewed packages from [**uAppExplorer**](https://uappexplorer.com/apps?q=author%3AClaudio+Andr%C3%A9&type=all_types&sort=-points).
 Despite the fact it is an unofficial repository, all packages are hosted and reviewed (automatically) by Ubuntu.

 #### Flatpak Package
 - John the Ripper also has a Flatpak package available.
 [Click here](https://github.com/claudioandre/packages/tree/master/john-the-ripper#flatpak) for more details.

 At this moment, I'm using **GitLab** to build the Flatpak package.

+#### Windows Package
+- John the Ripper also has a Windows package available.
+[Click here](https://github.com/claudioandre/packages/releases/tag/v1.0) for more details.

+At this moment, I'm using **AppVeyor CI** to build the Windows package.

 ## License